Arcadia-1/Sun_Research_Group/content/zh/publication/JSSC_202012_Xiyuan Tang_9190038/index.md

 #date: "2020-03-12T00:00:00Z"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2020-09-09T00:00:00Z"
+publishDate: "2020-09-09"

-# Publication type.
-# Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
-# 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
-# 7 = Thesis; 8 = Patent
 publication_types: ["2"]

-# Publication name and optional abbreviated publication name.
-publication: "IEEE Journal of Solid-State Circuits ( Volume: 55, Issue: 12, Dec.
-2020) "
-publication_short: "JSSC"
+# Summary.
+An optional shortened abstract.
+summary: JSSC, 2020 (ISSCC invited submission)

 abstract: This article presents a second-order noise-shaping (NS) successive approximation register (SAR) analog-to-digital converter (ADC) with a process, voltage, and temperature (PVT)-robust closed-loop dynamic amplifier.
 The proposed closed-loop dynamic amplifier combines the merits of closed-loop architecture and dynamic operation, realizing robustness, high accuracy, and high energy-efficiency simultaneously.
 It is embedded in the loop filter of an NS SAR design, enabling the first fully dynamic NS-SAR ADC that realizes sharp noise transfer function (NTF) while not requiring any gain calibration.
 Fabricated in 40-nm CMOS technology, the prototype ADC achieves an SNDR of 83.8 dB over a bandwidth of 625 kHz while consuming only 107 μW.
 It results in an SNDR-based Schreier figure-of-merit (FoM) of 181.5 dB.

-# Summary.
-An optional shortened abstract.
-summary: JSSC, 2020 (ISSCC invited submission)
+# Publication name and optional abbreviated publication name.
+publication: "IEEE Journal of Solid-State Circuits ( Volume: 55, Issue: 12, Dec.
+2020) "

 tags:
 - δσ modulator